dhis2/developer-portal/docs/guides/general-plugin-guide.md

 Plugins receive props from the host app to provide context and control interactions.

-Think of props as the plugin’s contract:

-- Props are the single source of truth for host-provided state.
-- Your plugin should react to prop changes.
-- Avoid duplicating host state in your own React state unless necessary.
+Treat props as the contract with the host app.
+Use them as the source of truth, and keep local state to a minimum.

 #### Capture Plugin Props